SO(4,1) Yang-Mills theory of quantum gravity: Experiments and Observations

 \subsubsection{Orbital speed-up of a binary pulsar system}

-Gravitational radiation was first addressed by Einstein shortly after the publication of general relativity, where he demonstrated that the radiation is primarily quadrupolar in contrast to the primarily dipolar radiation from electromagnetic sources \cite{Einstein:1918}.
-The energy loss of a binary system of compact stars was first demonstrated in a paper by Peters and Matthews \cite{Peters:1963}, who derived the energy loss of binary stars in Keplerian orbit leading to the formula for the orbital speed-up, with $m_p$ and $m_c$ the masses of the pulsar and companion body respectively and $e$ the orbital eccentricity \cite{Weisberg:2005}.
-Although this equation was developed for Keplerian orbits, it has been applied to post-Keplerian orbits since the only requirement is that the orbit be elliptical, and, although much higher order derivations have been made \cite{Will:1993}, only this equation has been tested.
-In this section, I demonstrate an identical increase in orbital speed for the Yang-Mills theory via the same techniques but omit a general discussion of gravitational waves.
-A detailed discussion of multipole expansions for gravitational radiation in general relativity can be found in \cite{Thorne:1980}.
+Gravitational radiation was first addressed by Einstein shortly after the publication of general relativity, where he and others demonstrated that the primary radiation is quadrupolar in contrast to the dipolar radiation from electromagnetic sources \cite{Einstein:1918}.
+The energy loss of a binary system of compact stars caused by radiation was first demonstrated in a paper by Peters and Matthews \cite{Peters:1963}, who derived the energy loss of binary stars in Keplerian orbit leading to the formula for the orbital speed-up, with $m_p$ and $m_c$ the masses of the pulsar and companion body respectively and $e$ the orbital eccentricity \cite{Weisberg:2005}.
+Although this equation was developed for Keplerian orbits, it applies to post-Keplerian orbits since the only requirement is that the orbit be elliptical, and, although much higher order derivations have been made \cite{Will:1993}, only this equation has been tested.
+The equation derives from a multipole expansion of the wave equations for general relativity, and a detailed discussion of multipole expansions for gravitational radiation in general relativity can be found in \cite{Thorne:1980}.
+For measured radiation-reaction only the lowest order quadrupole term is relevant.
+The reaction which is what is measured is caused by the conservation of energy which requires a system expelling radiation to slow in some fashion.
+Orbital speed-up is a reaction to the loss of gravitational potential energy.

 Orbital speed-up is a function of energy loss, i.e. radiation-reaction, which to lowest multipole order in General Relativity is (\cite{Misner:1973}, 36.31), where $Q_{\mu\nu}$ is the reduced quadrupole moment (the trace free part of the second moment of the mass distribution) such that $Q_{\mu\nu} = q_{\mu\nu} - \frac{1}{3}\delta_{\mu\nu} q$, and $q = q_\mu{}^\mu$.
 The Peters-Matthews formula for energy loss of a binary system (\cite{Will:1993}, 10.80), where $m = m_1 + m_2$, $\mu = m_1m_2/m$, $v = |{\vec v}_1 - {\vec v}_2|$, and $r = |{\vec x}_1 - {\vec x}_2|$, can be found from the linearized vacuum equations of general relativity, $\square \bar{h}^{\mu\nu} = 0$, \cite{Peters:1963}\cite{Misner:1973} by the quadrupole relation, for the spatial part of the radiation field (\cite{Misner:1973}, 36.50) where $r$ is the distance from the source.